 5. Social Self-care

-Social self-care is the practice of making an effort to maintain social connections with family, friends, co-workers, and the community.
+Social self-care is the practice of making an effort to maintain social connections and social interaction with family, friends, co-workers, and the community.

 We are social beings.
-We have been created to connect; therefore, social self-care is an essential piece of the self-care puzzle.
+We have been created to connect; social self-care is essential to the self-care puzzle.